esl/MongooseIM/doc/user-guide/Jingle-SIP-setup.md

 #### Adding an XMPP user

 Now we have to add `sip.user@sip.example` to Jitsi's XMPP network in order to connect this user to MongooseIM over XMPP.
-It's very similar to adding a user to Jitsi's SIP network.
+It's very similar to adding a user to Jitsi's SIP network, the only difference is the password, for the XMPP conection it's `test_pass` as set when registering the user in MongooseIM.
 Here we also need to go to the `Advanced` window and the `Connection` tab in order to put the IP addres (the same as before) in the `Connect Server` field.
 Remember to check the `Override server default options` box.